Erika Heymann: Berlin

 In 1930, Stefan took a job with the communist newspaper Rote Fahne (Red Flag) as its editor in Berlin.
 In 1933, Stefan was imprisoned in Wohlau for refusing to divulge the author of an article that had appeared in Rote Fahne.

 Shortly thereafter, she received an order from the Interior Minister of Prussia, Hermann Göring, evicting the family from Prussia.
 Under the Weimar Republic, Erika was a citizen of the state of Baden, and could therefore be ordered to leave Prussia.
 Erika and Stefan (from prison) agreed it was time to leave Germany entirely.

 Erika's sister, Traudel, convinced the director of the transportation labor union (ITF) in Amsterdam to hire Erika as a governess, on the pretext that she would teach German to his children.
 On 14 July 1933 the family moved to Amsterdam.

 The three lived at Argonautenstraat 19 in the south of Amsterdam, renting two apartments, one of which they sublet.
 Erika worked as a cook and cleaning woman during the day.
 She also made contacts in the socialist movements in Amsterdam.

-In March 1936, Stefan completed his sentence, but was rearrested for being a member of the KPD and sentenced to life imprisonment in Kislau prison.
+In March 1936, Stefan completed his sentence, but was rearrested for being a member of the KPD and sentenced to life imprisonment in the Kislau concentration camp.
 In 1938, he was transferred to Dachau to help build a new prison camp.
 Stefan and Erika maintained some correspondence, but as war drew near, this became increasingly difficult.